dipy/dipy/doc/theory/sh_basis.rst

 to recover the ODF, while Tournier *et al.* [2]_ use the Spherical Deconvolution (SD) framework.

-Several Spherical Harmonics bases have been proposed in the diffusion imaging literature for the computation of the ODF.
-DIPY implements two of these in the :mod:`~dipy.reconst.shm` module set:
+Several modified SH bases have been proposed in the diffusion imaging literature for the computation of the ODF.
+DIPY implements two of these in the :mod:`~dipy.reconst.shm` module set.
+Below are the formal definitions taken directly from the literature.

 - The basis proposed by Descoteaux *et al.* [1]_: